This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 bare-biology-health-better-in-30-free-lifestyle-plan-eat-fat-to-burn-fat-no-really-by-kay-ali-meat-sandwich

 The problem is most of us are out of balance.
 We’re eating far too much Omega 6, found in meat, poultry and various vegetable oils like sunflower oil.
 On average we’re eating a ratio of approximately 30:1 of Omega 6 to Omega 3.
 It should be 4:1.
 When we eat too much Omega 6, it causes inflammation in our body causing all sorts of problems.
-One problem is that it changes the balance of beneficial bacteria in our gut, impairing digestion and indirectly detoxification (I spoke more about the gut-detox connection last week, which you can read more about here).
+One problem is that it changes the balance of beneficial bacteria in our gut, impairing digestion and indirectly detoxification (I spoke more about the gut-detox connection last week, by upgrading your carbohydrates to feel better).

 Fats metabolically compete with one another, so when there’s an excess of Omega 6, Omega 3 suffers.